simpulton/simple-rest-website/README.md

   npm install -g serve
   serve public
   ```
+  * Note: If you want to use the version without authentication, checkout the "without-auth" branch.
+Be sure to do the same in the simple-rest-api repo.
+Restart the API if necessary.

 3. Navigate to [localhost:1338](http://localhost:1338)
 4. Hooray!
 Now you can interact with the API!
 How simple was that??